Dermacentor albipictus: Lifecycle

 The lifecycle of D. albipictus lasts for about a year, and it is a single-host tick.
-This means that the entire lifecycle of the tick (larvae, nymphs, and adults) progresses on a single host animal.
-First, in late summer, larvae hatch from eggs.
-After lying dormant for some time, they start to ascend vegetation and to group in clusters on plants up to 1.25 m in height.
+This means that most of their life cycle is spent on a single host.
+Reproduction is done at the end of the lifecycle when the female tick is fully engorged, it falls off the host in late winter to early spring into the leaf litter and lays its eggs in mass of up to 3,000.
+The eggs hatch in late summer or early spring.
+After lying dormant for some time, they start to ascend vegetation to group in clusters of about 1,000 on plants up to 1.25 m in height.
 This allows them to latch onto animals that pass by and begin to feed on their hosts.
-While on a host, the larvae go through the nymphal stage and then finally transform into adults.
+While on a host, the larvae go through the nymphal stage and then finally metamorphose into adults.
+The male ticks live their entire nymph to adult lives on the single host, never falling off to reproduce like the female; they die on the host.

 Larvae became nymphs about 10 days after being applied to the moose.
 Nymphs then undergo a long diapause before becoming adults in roughly mid-February.
 One moose, which had been infected with larvae 37 days after the others, still showed a similar timing of adult ticks appearing.
 The diapause may serve to delay maturity until the onset of warmer weather, as has been seen in other species of ticks.

 During late winter, the ticks mate, and blood-filled females drop off the host to lay their eggs and die.
 For captive moose observed in Ontario in 1988, tick detachment occurred in late March to early April.